turboapps/docs/contributing/contribute_to_turbo/contributing.md

 All build scripts for Turbo images are open sourced, so please contribute!
 You're also welcome to edit our Docs if you would like to add or change anything.

-During our beta period, users who submit pull requests will be sent a Turbo swag kit filled with shirts, caps, hoodies, and other Turbo gear.

 You can contribute **image build scripts** [**here**](https://github.com/turboapps/turbome).

 You can add and edit **turbo.net/docs** [**here**](https://github.com/turboapps/docs).